 LLCs and C-corporations must submit quarterly taxes if they expect to owe more than $500 in tax for the year.

-There are actually 2 ways to calculate your estimates.
+There are actually 2 ways to calculate your estimates: base it on last year or use an income tax calculator.

 You can take what you reported in the previous year and use that as your starting point.